pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/lambda.md

 [Pulumi Crosswalk for AWS CloudWatch]({{< relref "cloudwatch" >}}) ensures that resources have built-in logging, with easy ways to customize associated policies.
 Additionally, the `pulumi logs` CLI command allows us to monitor logs in realtime from any CloudWatch resources in our program.
-For Lambda Functions, this means we can simply run `pulumi logs -f` to tail all of the logs for all of our Lambdas in a program.
+For Lambda Functions, this means we can run `pulumi logs -f` to tail all of the logs for all of our Lambdas in a program.

 For example, let's modify the example from earlier to print the name of the object to the console: